 TickPick is actually a similar site to SeatGeek (with 2 major differences):

-1. No buyer fees: Unlike SeatGeek’s hidden fees, TickPick shows all-in pricing & has no service fees.
+1. No service fees: Unlike SeatGeek’s hidden fees, TickPick shows all-in pricing & has no service fees.

-2. Bid on Tickets: Not happy with tickets prices?
-Now you can name your price with its bidding platform.
+2. Bid on Tickets: Not happy with ticket prices?
+Now you can name your price with TickPick’s bidding platform.

-If you’re interested in an alternative to SeatGeek and saving some money, TickPick is the ticket site for you.
+If you’re interested in an alternative to buying event tickets on SeatGeek and saving some money, TickPick is the site for you to buy tickets.
 Sign up below for $10 off of your first order!